 Tools Are Necessary in Communities

-Movement restrictions were the primary reason for disruptions to dog vaccination, surveillance, and rabies awareness campaigns in 2020, and was the second most reported challenge for bitten individuals to reach clinics for post-exposure prophylaxis.
-Even though other factors co-occurred, the physical distance between vaccinators and dogs, investigators and bite incidents, educators and communities, and bite patients and life-saving vaccines proved ruinous and, in some cases, lethal.
+Movement restrictions were the primary reason for disruptions to dog vaccination, surveillance, and rabies awareness campaigns in 2020, and was the second most reported challenge for health-seeking by bite victims.
+Even though other factors co-occurred, the distance between vaccinators and dogs, investigators and bite incidents, educators and communities, and bite patients and life-saving vaccines proved ruinous and, in some cases, lethal.

-In the case of dog vaccination, the possibility of entrusting properly trained, village-based vaccinators and of thermotolerant vaccines and locally made passive cooling devices emerged as potentially game-changing strategies for future rabies control.
-These strategies were recommended not only to address pandemic disruptions, but to overcome broader challenges, such as limited workforce.
-In war-torn countries, with insufficient veterinarians and weak cold chains, local vaccinators are an essential resource.
-In endemic contexts, local vaccinators can increase capacity and reach into communities, while reducing staff and transport costs, engaging communities, and ensuring timely vaccination of new dogs.
+In the case of dog vaccination, the possibility of entrusting properly trained, local vaccinators and of thermotolerant vaccines and locally-made passive cooling devices emerged as potentially game-changing strategies for future rabies control.
+These strategies were recommended not only to address pandemic disruptions, but to overcome broader challenges, such as the limited workforce.
+In many endemic countries, with insufficient veterinarians and weak cold chains, local vaccinators are an essential resource and can increase capacity and reach into communities, while reducing staff and transport costs, engaging communities and ensuring timely vaccination of new dogs.

 The pandemic also highlighted the dependence of most rabies endemic countries on import of both dog and human vaccines.
-Centralized vaccine production allows for stricter adherence to international quality standards, but more diffuse manufacture could bypass issues posed by international trade and globalization, and enable more direct access.
+Centralized vaccine production allows for stricter adherence to international quality standards, but there are major benefits to regional or national self-reliance for vaccine production if quality assurance, safety and effectiveness can be achieved.
 In-country distribution challenges could, again, be minimized by the distribution of thermostable vaccines and shared supplies between countries in emergencies.
 Meanwhile, support from the OIE Vaccine Bank and Gavi, the Vaccine Alliance, remains essential.

-Regarding investigations, participatory disease surveillance, which involves close collaboration between at-risk communities and human and animal health surveillance authorities, can potentially alleviate the obstacle of external surveillance staff being temporarily unavailable or unable to quickly reach communities.
+Participatory disease surveillance, which involves close collaboration between at-risk communities and human and animal health surveillance authorities, can also potentially alleviate the obstacle of centralized surveillance staff being unavailable or unable to quickly reach communities.
 Research on rapid, efficient but cheap diagnostic tests to be used directly in the field, to bypass the problem of sample shipment to central laboratories, is progressing,.

 In-person rabies awareness activities, both for the general population and schoolchildren, were disrupted by stay-at-home orders and school closures.
 Online events were organized to replace them and, in some countries, proved more successful than in-person activities in engaging with human and animal health workers.
 Yet, online activities could not reach children with limited computer or internet access, especially in rural areas but also in impoverished urban neighborhoods.
-Paper-based materials, may be more reliable – for use both in schools and at home – and a better investment to simultaneously reach children with fun activities, and their relatives with basic but exhaustive information on both dog vaccination and post-exposure prophylaxis.
+Paper-based materials, may be more reliable – for use both in schools and at home – and a better investment to simultaneously reach children with fun activities, and their carers with basic information on both dog vaccination and post-exposure prophylaxis.
 Adding key hotline numbers could enhance these materials for communities and be displayed in key locations (e.g., schools, health care centers, meeting halls, etc.).

 Cohesive One Health Teams Made the Difference in South Africa